Driving change and getting girls into grounds

 What’s your advice to those thinking about a career in grounds?

-The great thing about the Young Board of Directors is that it's comprised of people from all aspects of the grounds industry.
+The great thing about the Young Board of Directors is that it’s comprised of people from all aspects of the grounds industry.
 The wealth of across-the-board experience means there’s someone who can offer advice specific to most areas of the sector.
 Everyone’s really approachable and happy to help, and I can put you in direct contact with each Board member, so you can get a direct answer to specific questions you may have.
-But also the GMA is a fantastic resource offering lots of training courses, qualifications and careers advice, you can find that online at thegma.org,uk
+But also the GMA is a fantastic resource offering lots of training courses, qualifications and careers advice, you can find that online via the link below.

 What’s the best bit about working in the industry?